wso2/docs-ob-toolkit-cds/en/docs/try-out/admin-api.md

-The page explains how to deploy the administration API and try out the flow.
+The page explains how to deploy the Administration API and try out the flow.

 1. Sign in to the API Publisher portal at `https:// <APIM_HOST>:9443/publisher` with `creator/publisher` privileges.